PromptMixerDev/prompt-mixer-bedrock-connector/README.md

 ## Usage

-After installing and configuring your API key, you can start using any OpenAI model through the assistant panel in Prompt Mixer.
+After installing and configuring your API key, you can start using any Amazon Bedrock model through the assistant panel in Prompt Mixer.

-Refer to the OpenAI documentation for details on how to format prompts for each model.
+Refer to the Amazon Bedrock documentation for details on how to format prompts for each model.

 ## Contributing